senzing-garage/init-database/README.md

 initdatabase --help
 ```

-## Docker with external database
+### Use with Docker

-This version accepts a URL of an external database.
+This usage shows how to initialze a database with a Docker container.

 1. :thinking: Identify the database URL.
    The example may not work in all cases.